arktypeio/arktype/README.md

 Our types are tested in [strict-mode](https://www.typescriptlang.org/tsconfig#strict) with TypeScript versions `4.8`, `4.9`, and `5.0`.

-If you're using VSCode, setting `"editor.quickSuggestions"` to `{"strings": true}` will improve its autocomplete suggestions.

-_Our APIs have mostly stabilized, but details may still change during the alpha/beta stages of our 1.0 release.
+_Our primary APIs have stabilized, but details may still shift during the beta stage of our 1.0 release.
 If you have suggestions that may require a breaking change, now is the time to let us know!_ ⛵

 <!-- @snipEnd -->